 Que.
 How to become an aerospace engineer?Ans.

-A Bachelor's degree is required to become an aerospace engineer to enter into the field, typically in aerospace engineering.
+A bachelor's degree in aerospace, aeronautic or avionic engineering is required to become an aerospace engineer to enter into the field, typically in aerospace engineering.
 Some universities offer five-year programs that allow students to earn a bachelor's and master's degrees at the same time.
 All Aerospace Engineering programs are accredited by the Accreditation Board for Engineering and Technology, ABET.

 Que.
 Is Aerospace Engineering a good degree?Ans.

 Yes, of course, aerospace engineering is a good choice to enhance the career in the aviation industry.
 Aerospace engineers typically do the following: direct and coordinate the design, manufacture, and testing of aircraft and aerospace products.

 Que.
 Do aerospace engineers go to space?Ans.

 Aerospace engineers don't go to space.
 They evaluate the spacecraft and aircraft and also they design using computer technology and inspections conducted in testing facilities.